 - Get a master's degree or doctoral degree and meet the credit requirements (a Master's degree and 60 credit hours of graduate courses in mental health counseling).
 Applicants should pay special attention to the content areas that students must focus on.

 - Applicants should complete the supervised work experience requirements next.
 That means applicants need to complete a seven-week, 65-hour practicum and 285 hours of a supervised internship before they get their master's degrees.
-They then must complete two years of clinical supervised experiences, 3,360 hours of experience requirements, and at least 130 hours of supervision.
+They then must complete two years of clinical supervised experience, 3,360 hours of experience requirements, and at least 130 hours of supervision.

 - Applicants should get a passing score on the National Counselors Examination of the National Board for Certified Counselors and the State Law Test.

 - The final step is to actually apply.
-This will include completing a registration form available on the state websiteand an actual application, which can also be found on the state website.
+This will include completing a registration form available on the state website and an actual application, which can also be found on the state website.

-Counselor Career Outlook In Massachusetts
+Counseling Career Outlook in Massachusetts

 According to the MMHCA, there are roughly 4,500 working mental health counselors in the Commonwealth.
 But according to the most recent data from the United States Bureau of Labor Statistics, there are more than 7,000 mental health counselors in Massachusetts, making it the fourth-most populous state in the country when it comes to professional mental health counselors.
 The average annual salary for a counselor in Massachusetts is about $40,620.